os2kitos/kitos/DOCUMENTATION.md

-# Technical documentation of KITOS
+# Technical documentation of OS2KITOS

-Here follows a short documentation of the development setup for KITOS.
+Here follows a short documentation of the development setup for OS2KITOS.

-KITOS consists of two major parts.
+OS2KITOS consists of two major parts.
 The backend WebAPI and OData API written in C# and .NET and an [AngularJS 1.x](https://angularjs.org/) frontend written in [Typescript](http://www.typescriptlang.org/).

 # Frontend